-Eating Fish Increases Sexual Desire & Pregnancy In Humans, According To New Research
+Eating Fish Increases Sexual Desire & Pregnancy, According To New Research

 Ask someone to think of a sexy food and they're probably not going to immediately say fish.
 But, according to new research, eating fish increases sexual desire and pregnancy in humans.
 In other words, step aside romantic stakeholders like strawberries and chocolate - a new champ has come into town.